wustl-data/rooster-cogburn/docs/background/dataops/3-glossary.md

 There are three types of resets: `--soft`, `--hard`, and `--mixed` (the default).
 Generally, a reset moves your HEAD pointer to a different commit, modifying the commit history to an earlier commit.
 The various types of resets apply these changes to the staging area and working tree as well.
 If you find yourself needing to perform a reset and needing to understand the difference between the options, check out this intro from [Atlassian](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset).

-### `git add` and the staging tree

-The command `git add <file-name>` adds a file to the staging area.
-The staging area is a temporary holding place for files that you want to commit.
-People new and experienced with Git alike might struggle to see the value in the `add` process and the staging area, because it's often convienent to "forget" to add a file to the staging area until we are ready to commit all of our changes.
-Remember that commits are for sharing with others, and we want them to contain changes that logically go together.
-The staging tree provides an intermediate area where files that are "ready to commit" can be stored.
-Some common examples when this is useful:

-- We're working on a large commit and finish working on some files before others.
-Staging our "ready-to-go" files lets us better focus on the unstaged changes still in progress in our working tree, especially when using `git diff` and other operations where we are reviewing our changes.
-- We have changes from multiple unrelated tasks in our working tree.
-We can stage the changes for each task separately, and commit them separately.
-This makes it easier to break the commits up into logical chunks without needing to resort to some more complicated options like stashing or branching.

 ### Repositories, remotes, cloning, and origin